arvidn/libtorrent/trunk/docs/manual.rst

 remain set to 0 unless the torrent is set to resolve countries, see `resolve_countries()`_.

 __ http://www.iso.org/iso/en/prods-services/iso3166ma/02iso-3166-code-lists/list-en1.html

+``inet_as_name`` is the name of the AS this peer is located in.
+This might be an empty string if there is no name in the geo ip database.

+``inet_as`` is the AS number the peer is located in.

 ``load_balancing`` is a measurement of the balancing of free download (that we get) and free upload that we give.
 Every peer gets a certain amount of free upload, but